AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/SecondQuantization.md

 title: A is for Annihilation
 author: Austen Lamacraft
 chapter: 5
 summary: Fock states and occupation numbers.
 Creation and annihilation operators.
 The case of fermions.
-Representation of operators. _Possible pedagogical approach -- state conditions for CCR and CAR algebras and let students figure out correspondence_.
+Representation of operators.
 ---

 ## Contents